 Lance DeSilva, incident commander, gave credit to recent work that the State DLNR, county agencies, and community members had done with a Firewise plan.

-JANUARY 29 -- WASHINGTON, DC: The U.S. Senate Energy and Natural Resources Committee will hear testimony tomorrow on issues of cost-sharing among local, state, and federal agencies, and comparisons of suppression and prevention methods.
+SENATE PANEL TO CONSIDER FIRE COSTSJANUARY 29 -- WASHINGTON, DC: The U.S. Senate Energy and Natural Resources Committee will hear testimony tomorrow on issues of cost-sharing among local, state, and federal agencies, and comparisons of suppression and prevention methods.

 There is a growing debate about increased federal costs of firefighting; since 2000, the federal government has carried more than $1 billion of the cost of suppression, and several studies have suggested the U.S. Forest Service is carrying too much of the burden.
-The USDA Office of Inspector General (OIG) issued a report saying that states and local governments should pick up more of the tab.

 The increasing costs to the USFS, according to a report by Helicopter Association International, are largely a result of protecting private property in the wildland/urban interface.
 The OIG report also found that states and local governments should assume more of the costs because they have authority in zoning and planning -- and the federal government does not.

 Insurance companies have been coming on board in the issue.
 Since 2003, State Farm Insurance has examined at-risk homes under its coverage in four Western states, and in some cases has recommended that homeowners clear defensible space around their homes.
+Witnesses at tomorrow�s hearing are also expected to discuss the system that allows the USFS and BLM to borrow from other program accounts when firefighting costs exceed the amount appropriated.

 The hearing schedule lists seven scheduled witnesses, including Mark Rey and Phyllis Fong with the USDA, Nina Hatfield with the Department of the Interior, Jim Caswell with the Wildland Fire Leadership Council, and Kirk Rowdabaugh, Arizona's State Forester.
 The hearing begins at 10 a.m. and may be aired via webcast (see hearing schedule link above).

-JANUARY 28 -- YAKIMA, WA: After federal manslaughter charges were filed against a wildfire crew boss shortly before Christmas, firefighters began questioning whether they'd fight fires this summer, or even maintain their qualifications, with the possibility of criminal charges for liability when things go horribly wrong on a fire.
+FIREFIGHTERS SAY LIABILITY MAY KEEP THEM OFF THE FIRELINESJANUARY 28 -- YAKIMA, WA: After federal manslaughter charges were filed against a wildfire crew boss shortly before Christmas, firefighters began questioning whether they'd fight fires this summer, or even maintain their qualifications, with the possibility of criminal charges for liability when things go horribly wrong on a fire.
 Several firefighters' groups have expressed concern that the government's decision to charge Ellreese Daniels, the incident commander on the fatal Thirtymile Fire in 2001, will result in a corps of less-qualified wildland firefighters.

 Daniels was charged with four counts of involuntary manslaughter and numerous counts of lying to investigators after four firefighters were killed and several others were injured on the fire he supervised in the Chewuch River Canyon in eastern Washington.
 A grand jury earlier this month determined that there was enough evidence to indict him.
 His preliminary examination on probable cause is scheduled for U.S. District Court in Spokane at 3 p.m. on Tuesday.